What is a growing medium?

 Soil mixes with added conditioners like perlite are the best to use, because not only do they allow roots to grow, but they also create air pockets which increases oxygen intake and assists with drainage.

 Nutrients are vital for optimum growth and all round plant health.
 Different types of soil contain varying levels of nutrients.
 Amended or composted living soils generally contain more nutrients aiding growth, particularly in a plants early life before you begin to add additional nutrients.

 Amended and composted soils, also known as living soils, contain micro-organisms that live in the soil.
 This replicates soil that is found in nature closely and provides a plant with a healthy balance of the right nutrients.
-Fox Farms produce an excellent living soil that comes already pH balanced and containing all of the nutrients required for cannabis to flourish.
+Nowadays it is easy to find good living soil that comes already pH balanced and containing all of the nutrients required for cannabis to flourish.

 Soilless growing mixes

 Soilless growing mixes are usually comprised of non-soil natural materials such as coco coir, peat moss, perlite and vermiculite mixed.
 They usually make a great medium to grow cannabis in because they are specifically produced to provide optimum health for your plants.